Brighton seafront bed and breakfast, England

-Responsible travel: Brighton seafront bed and breakfast, England
+Responsible tourism: Brighton seafront bed and breakfast, England

 We have a gold award from the Green Tourism Business Scheme meaning we are committed to managing our business in a sustainable way.
 Some of the practical measures that we have put into place in order to be responsible include energy saving systems throughout the hotel.
 Simple measures such as putting individual thermostats in each room mean the guests can control the temperature so it is comfortable for them.
 New circulation systems have been installed to deliver hot water to every room that is energy and water efficient.
 We have also replaced all our taps and as a result we have reduced our wasted water by 50%.
 We recycle 80% of all our waste.
 We have stopped printing brochures that go out of date quickly and have to be thrown away instead all the information you require is available on our website or through talking to us when you get here.